100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station: Summary and conclusions

 In this paper, we have presented a new single pulse search pipeline implemented on a single station beam from EDA2 station.
 The effort was driven by searches for single pulses from FRBs, RRATs, magnetars and pulsars.
 No pulses from known repeating or other FRBs were detected during $\sim$100\,hours of observations, which resulted in upper limit for FRB rate R$\le$2500\,FRBs/day/sky.

 During the observing campaign nearly 100,000 sample of giant pulses (GPs) from the pulsar B0531+21 (Crab) were detected, which is to our knowledge the largest GP sample at frequencies $\le$300\,MHz.
 In this paper, we presented statistical analysis of this unprecedented sample of GPs.
-Moreover, we see indications that time separation between high-SNR Crab GPs may be better characterised by Weibull (shape parameter k=$0.867 \pm 0.007$) rather than exponential distribution.
-Hence, they may share some similarities with FRBs.
-These findings and the observed distribution of spectral luminosities are in-line with a possibility that extra-galactic Crab-like pulsars can produce weak repeating FRBs, but are unlikely progenitors of the entire population of FRBs.
-Given the observed distribution of spectral luminosities the wait times for typically bright FRBs from extra-galactic Crab-like pulsars would significantly exceed Hubble time.
-Hence, would be many orders of magnitude lower than the observed FRB rates (depending on the fluence, from 100s to 1000s per day per sky).
+On the timescales accessible to our analysis ($\gtrsim$1\,ms), the observed distribution of pulse arrival times is consistent with exponential distribution expected for purely random, Poisson process.
+These findings are consistent with the earlier observations that Crab GPs, unlike FRBs, do not show any signs of clustering observed in FRBs.
+Due to limitations of low-frequency observations, further high time resolution, high-frequency studies will be required to confirm the clustering of micro-bursts reported by \citet{2023ApJ...959..111L}.
+Our findings and the observed distribution of spectral luminosities do not exclude a possibility that extra-galactic Crab-like pulsars can produce weak repeating FRBs, but are unlikely progenitors of the entire population of FRBs.
+Especially, that given the observed distribution of spectral luminosities the wait times for typically bright FRBs from extra-galactic Crab-like pulsars would significantly exceed Hubble time.
+Hence, the FRB rates would be many orders of magnitude lower than the observed rates (depending on the fluence, from 100s to 1000s per day per sky).

 The observed fluence distribution of bright (SNR$\ge$10) GPs can be well characterised by a single power law with the index $\alpha= -3.17\pm0.02$, and indexes $-3.13\pm0.02$ and $-3.59\pm0.06$ for distributions of GPs from main pulse and interpulse respectively.
 We observed a strong correlation (coefficient $\approx$0.9) of number of detected GPs with the measured scattering times, and when scattering is low ($\tau \sim $2\,ms) a much larger number of GPs was observed than at the time of high scattering ($\tau \sim$\,5\,ms).
 This is a result of fluence distribution normalisation being strongly modulated (correlation coefficient $\approx$0.9) by the scatter broadening time, which we recognise as the effect of refractive scintillation.
 The spectral index of scatter broadening was estimated to be $\beta = 3.6\pm0.1$, but the measurements were strongly affected by scattering conditions (including reduced SNR of GPs amongst other effects).